 • assess its commitment to and role in providing continuing medical education,

 • analyze its current practices and their success in helping the applicant meet its educational mission.

 The ACCME provides specific instructions about what to include in the self-study report.
-Your organization’s eligibility will remain in effect for six months.
-Many initial applicants find that they need a full six months to conduct a thorough self-analysis of their CME program.
+Your organization’s eligibility will remain in effect for nine months.
+Many initial applicants find that they need a full nine months to conduct a thorough self-analysis of their CME program.
 ACCME encourages you to use this time effectively to develop a report that clearly describes and documents your educational enterprise.
 You must demonstrate compliance with ACCME’s Criteria 1-3 and 7-12 to receive an outcome of Provisional Accreditation with a two-year accreditation term.
 If any of the Criteria 1-3 or 7-12 are found to be in Noncompliance, the accreditation outcome will be Non-Accreditation.

 Please be advised that the ACCME has no relationship with, and does not endorse, any vendor providing accreditation compliance advice or products to CME providers.
 The ACCME has neither approved nor disapproved the advice or products of any such vendors.

 Conducting a self-study requires time and effort from many constituents involved in your CME program.
 Appropriate leadership of the self-study effort and broad involvement of administration, faculty, attendees and other stakeholders are important to a successfully planned and implemented self-study.